 This leads to higher car insurance costs.
 CarInsurance.com’s data show that premiums rise for most senior drivers starting in their mid-60s and keep increasing.
 In Arkansas, a full coverage policy costs an average of $1,782 for a 65-year-old driver, while a 70-year-old driver pays $1,887.

-70-year-old drivers pay 6% more for full coverage than 65-year-olds and 75-year-old drivers pays 13% more for a full coverage policy
+CarInsurance.com found that 70-year-old drivers pay 6% more for full coverage than 65-year-old drivers in Arkansas, and 75-year-old drivers pay 13% more for a full coverage policy.

-The table below highlights the annual average rate increases for senior drivers in Arkansas based on age and different coverage levels:
+The table below shows the annual average rate increase for senior drivers by age in Arkansas for different coverage levels:

 Chart